mcci-catena/arduino-lorawan/README.md

 # arduino-lorawan

-> **User-friendly library for using the Feather M0 LoRa with The Things Network and LoRaWAN**
+> **User-friendly library for using the Feather M0 LoRa with The Things Network and LoRaWAN™**

 **Contents**
 <!-- TOC depthFrom:2 -->